Haoyanlong/paddle_hourglass/README.md

-# Imlement the Hourglass(Stacked Hourglass Networks for Human Pose Estimation)
+# Implement the Hourglass(Stacked Hourglass Networks for Human Pose Estimation)